 Your doctor may have already prescribed medicine to treat your type of headache.
 If so, take the medicine as instructed.

 For tension headaches, try acetaminophen, aspirin, or ibuprofen.
 Talk to your doctor if you are taking pain medicines 3 or more days a week.

 When to Contact a Medical Professional

 Some headaches may be a sign of a more serious illness.
-Anyone who has these danger signs should seek medical help immediately:
+Seek medical help right away for any of the following: